PlanningPoker_Game

 The free online Planning Poker game

 Invite your team and deliver better estimates faster.
-Start a new game online, or in Slack and make estimating collaborative and fun.
+Play online and make estimating collaborative and fun.

 Features